windup/windup-quickstarts/ejb-beanutils-async/rules-java/README.md

 What is it?
 -----------

-The BeanUtils AsynchronousMethod is not compatible with Red Hat JBoss Enterprise Application Platform remote EJBs and must be replaced with the Java EE 6 @Asynchronous annotation.
+The Seam `@Asynchronous` annotation is not compatible with remote EJBs in Red Hat JBoss Enterprise Application Platform.
+This Java rule addon tests for for use of `org.jboss.seam.annotations.async.Asynchronous` annotations in remote EJBs and reports that it must be replaced with the standard Java EE 6 `@Asynchronous` annotation.

 Review the Quickstart Code
 -------------------------

 The `EjbBeanUtilsAsyncUsageRuleProvider` class extends `WindupRuleProvider` and overrides the following methods:

 * `getConfiguration(GraphContext context)`: This method looks for annotations named "com.beanutils.async.AsynchronousMethod".
-When found, it adds the text "BeanUtils Asynchronous is not compatible with JBoss EAP Remote EJBs, and should be replaced with the Java EE 6 @Asynchronous annotation." to the report and points the person to the JBoss EAP 6 documentation.
+When found, it adds the text "`REMOTE_EJB_CLASS_NAME` uses the Seam @Asynchronous annotation.
+It is not compatible with JBoss EAP Remote EJBs and should be replaced with the standard Java EE 6 @Asynchronous annotation." to the report and points the person to the JBoss EAP 6 documentation.

 System requirements
 -------------------